How to Reset Windows 8 Password on Samsung Laptop

 1) Since the new computers with preloaded Windows 8/ 8.1 ship with UEFI firmware rather than legacy BIOS, if you're on such a machine, you have to enter the UEFI firmware and disable Secure Boot option, then follow the traditional way to set legacy BIOS to boot from CD/ DVD or USB drive.

-2) If your computer was upgraded to windows 8/ 8.1 from a previous versions of windows xp , windows 7 or even the dreaded windows vista, you can simply follow the instructions on how to set legacy BIOS to boot from CD/DVD or USB drive.
+2) If your computer was upgraded to windows 8/ 8.1 from a previous versions of windows 7 for example, you follow the instructions on how to set legacy BIOS to boot from CD/DVD or USB drive.

-Step 3: Reset any user password in window 8/ 8.1 on Samsung computer
+Step 3: Reset any user account password in window 8 on Samsung computer

-After the machine boot from the disk the tool's reset interface will pop up, prompting you to reset the password.
-You can see the image below showing you the list of user accounts found on Windows 8 system.
+After the machine boot from the disk the reset interface will pop up, prompting you to reset the password.
+You can see the image below showing you the list of user accounts.

 Just one note - The Special version of the tool allows you to create a new account with administrator rights on the machine.